25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 # or

-# open sqlite command-line shell
+# open SQLite command-line shell
 sqlite3
 # use dot-commands to create a new database
 .open database_file_name.db